Merv Griffin Enterprises: Employees

 One of the most prolific employees was Don Pardo.
-The others were Charlie O'Donnell, Jack Clark and Johnny Gilbert, who were announcers on Griffin shows.
-All of the above announcers also worked for Bob Stewart Productions.
+The others were Charlie O'Donnell, Jack Clark, John Harlan, M. G. Kelly, and Johnny Gilbert, who were also announcers on Griffin shows.
+Most of the above announcers also worked for Bob Stewart Productions.
+Future executive producer of Jeopardy!, Michael Davies, worked as a development associate at the company during the early 1990s.
+Another employee was director Dick Carson, who also served as director for The Tonight Show for his brother Johnny Carson.